Azure/azure-sdk-for-android/sdk/storage/azure-storage-blob/README.md

 # Azure Storage Blobs client library for Android
-Azure Blob storage is Microsoft's object storage solution for the cloud.
+Azure Blob Storage is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data, such as text or binary data.